antoine-germain/antoine-germain.github.io/content/_index.md

 **During Fall 2023, I'll be visiting [IRLE](https://irle.berkeley.edu/) at the [University of California, Berkeley](https://www.econ.berkeley.edu/).
 Hit me up if you're around!**

-My research focuses on public and welfare economics.
+My research focuses on public, labor and welfare economics.
 I'm interested in normative issues related to redistribution policies.

 <!-- I combine insights from the theories of **optimal taxation** and fairness in order to link some normative considerations with practical policy recommandations on the taxation of labour income, capital and bequests. -->